 After being invited to partake in the advanced horticulture class here at Greensville, I was offered the position of ‘teacher’s aide.’
-I humbly accepted and have been officially in this position for over a year.
+I humbly accepted and have been officially in this position for over two years.
 Unofficially, I have been helping students and the instructor for quite some time.
-Additionally, during the COVID restrictions, students have not been able to attend classes.
-During this time I have worked diligently to help renovate the 20+ year old greenhouse and help make significant landscape improvements to the horticultural area.
+Additionally, during the COVID restrictions, students were not able to attend classes.
+During this time I worked diligently to help renovate the 20+ year old greenhouse and help make significant landscape improvements to the horticultural area.
 From installing new climate control and irrigation systems, to designing a rain catchment system, I am given an opportunity to put my energies and work ethic towards improving the horticulture experience for both the incarcerated students as well as the staff.
 Each day that I go to work, I seek to learn something new.

 I continue to read and study every day as well.
 I am flirting with the idea of writing a book.
-Tentatively, it would include the ideas of localism, community, restorative justice, ecology, along with weaving-in Indigenous cultural elements, all of which are near and dear to my heart and soul.
+Tentatively, it would include the ideas of localism, community, restorative justice, ecology, along with weaving-in indigenous cultural elements, all of which are near and dear to my heart and soul.

 Some of the books I’ve read lately include Sepp Holzer’s Permaculture; The Fountainhead, by Ayn Rand; Aristotle’s Rhetoric; Six Theories of Justice, by Karen Lebacqz; Snow Falling on Cedars, by David Guterson; Fundamentals of Criminal Behavior and Correctional Systems, by John Cull and Richard Hardy; Remaking Society, by Murray Bookchin; Reimagining God and Religion, by Jerry Wright; and, River of Doubt: Theodore Roosevelt’s Darkest Journey, by Candice Millard.